-The following best practices will be used to maintain the quality of reclamation materials and maximize achievement of reclamation objectives:
+When practicable, following best practices will be used to maintain the quality of reclamation materials and maximize achievement of reclamation objectives:

-- Ensure that stockpiles are not currently supporting or established with invasive plant species prior to soil replacement. - Clean equipment used in placement and spreading/contouring prior to use to prevent establishment of invasive species. - Avoid placing reclamation materials in excessively wet conditions to reduce compaction, loss of soil to erosion and instability of placed reclamation materials. - If reclamation materials are placed in excessively dry and/or windy conditions, pause operations or wet down materials to reduce the risk of dust generation and loss of fine material.
+- Ensure that stockpiles are not currently supporting or established with invasive plant species prior to soil replacement. - Avoid placing reclamation materials in excessively wet conditions to reduce compaction, loss of soil to erosion and instability of placed reclamation materials. - If reclamation materials are placed in excessively dry and/or windy conditions, pause operations or wet down materials to reduce the risk of dust generation and loss of fine material. - Remove snow prior to placement, if feasible, to prevent mixing, uneven placement, and material instability.

-- Remove snow prior to placement, if feasible, to prevent mixing, uneven placement, and material instability. - Place reclamation materials so that the surface is uneven-microtopography provides shelter for seeds and plants, reduces erosion, and retains more snow and water than a flat surface (e.g., Polster 2009). - Incorporate coarse woody debris to create microhabitats and improve water and snow retention. - Once reclamation materials are placed, seed and/or plant species as soon as practicable to reduce erosion and the establishment of invasive species as per the Invasive Plant Management Plan. - If fertilization of planted stems is required, use spot-treatment methods, such as in-hole slow-release fertilizer bags, as opposed to broadcast fertilization.
+- Place reclamation materials so that the surface is uneven-microtopography provides shelter for seeds and plants, reduces erosion, and retains more snow and water than a flat surface (e.g., Polster 2009). - Incorporate coarse woody debris to create microhabitats and improve water and snow retention. - Once reclamation materials are placed, seed and/or plant species as soon as practicable to reduce erosion and the establishment of invasive species as per the Invasive Plant Management Plan. - If fertilization of planted stems is proven to be an effective method for reclamation, BW Gold will seek consensus from Indigenous nations prior to use of fertilizer.
+A workplan will be developed prior to use, detailing how the fertilizer will be applied and mitigations to avoid fertilizer entering waterbodies.
+The use of spot-treatment methods, such as in-hole slow-release fertilizer bags, as opposed to broadcast fertilization will be proposed.
 Local native plant species targeted in revegetation planning are generally not nitrophilic, thus broadcast fertilization tends to favour establishment of weedy or non-target plant species over target plant species. - Follow erosion and sediment controls described in the Surface Erosion Prevention and Sediment Control Plan to reduce erosion risk in reclaimed areas and protect waterways, such as: - Using slope contouring and landform grading to direct runoff; - Creating microtopography on the surface to shorten flow-path lengths on reclaimed slopes; - Revegetating; - Armouring channels in reclaimed areas as needed; - Using mulch, rolled erosion control product or polyethylene covers on areas with elevated erosion risk; - Using berms, waterbars and ditches to direct runoff away from erosion-susceptible areas; - Creating sediment ponds to allow settling of sediments during higher-runoff events; and - Installing silt fencing, straw wattles and check dams for additional sediment capture.